 All the races start and finish at Denbies Wine Estate near Dorking.
 As England's largest vineyard, Denbies has been producing award-winning English wines since 1986.
 The vineyards of Denbies Estate are situated on the famous chalky soil of the North Downs in a protected valley of south-facing slopes.

 The venue has secure baggage, toilets and limited changing facilities.
-In addition to the food and drink we serve during the race, refreshments are available for purchase from the restaurant pre and a post-event.
+In addition to the food and drink we serve during the race, refreshments are available for purchase from the restaurant and the Hatch pre and post-event.
 Supporters can also purchase food and drink at the post event hog roast.